 A top priority for UNICEF in North America is strengthening social protections and addressing the root causes of migration from El Salvador, Guatemala, Honduras and other countries.
 UNICEF also works to protect the rights of children on the move, who have been forced to flee gang violence and other safety threats or uprooted by storms, floods and other natural disasters.

-UNICEF programs deliver lifesaving assistance, support and protection to vulnerable children and families in Belize, Bolivia, Brazil, Costa Rica, Cuba, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua and Panama; in the Eastern Caribbean Area, UNICEF is reaching children in need in Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Dominica, Grenada, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and Turks and Caicos Islands.
+UNICEF programs deliver lifesaving assistance, support and protection to vulnerable children and families in Belize, Costa Rica, Cuba, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua and Panama; in the Eastern Caribbean Area, UNICEF is reaching children in need in Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Dominica, Grenada, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and Turks and Caicos Islands.

 Claimar, 14, of Delta Amacuro state, Venezuela, was able to keep learning during pandemic lockdown thanks to UNICEF.